The best grow light spectrum for plants at different stages

 Sunlight produces a lot of greens, yellows, and oranges – they’re the most readily available spectrums of light.
 In fact, studies (3) tell us how green light, while not absorbed by chlorophyll as well as red and blue (hence why most plants appear green), it’s absolutely critical for photosynthesis.

-Light spectrums outside of blue and red wavelengths are used least by plants to grow as reds and blues are where most photosynthetic activity occurs – a big reason why full-spectrum grow lights are incredibly efficient because a grower can get very specific.
+Light spectrums outside of blue and red wavelengths are used least by plants to grow as reds and blues are where most photosynthetic activity occurs – a big reason why full-spectrum grow lights are incredibly efficient because a grower can emulate the sun.

 What is Broad Spectrum Lighting?